Dibyanshu-gtm/clientapp/README.md

 # Stock App

 Stock app is a simple Spring + React Application for storing Companies , Stock Exchanges and Sectors and then analyze their Stock rates.
 This **clientapp** repository is the Frontend React part of the application.
 For the **SpringBoot Java** part , check [this](https://github.com/Dibyanshu-gtm/stockexchangebackend).
 In this repository, we use ReactJS, HTML, CSS, Bootstrap, Javascript .
 This app is also deployed in Heroku server .
-You can see the Eureka Server repository [here](https://github.com/Dibyanshu-gtm/eurekaserverstockapp) as well
+You can see the Eureka Server repository [here](https://github.com/Dibyanshu-gtm/eurekaserverstockapp) as well.
 * Backend: https://stockexchangebackend.herokuapp.com
 * Frontend: https://stockexchangefrontend.herokuapp.com
 * EurekaServer https://eurekaserverstockapp.herokuapp.com/